fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 - Data: Images and their manual segmentations (ground truth).
   - ucm2: Precalculated results of the *Ultrametric Contour Map* segmentation algorithm.
   - Documentation: Paper describing the UCM algorithm
-- Grouping: Implementation of the UCM algorithm
+- Grouping: Implementation of the UCM algorithm (for those brave students that get offended at the mention of precalculated results ;) )

 ## Ground truth data

-The ground truth data is saved as matlab data, it contains a manual segmentation from several persons.
-For example, to look at the ground truth for image ``train/22090`` we can use the following code
+The ground truth data is saved as matlab datafiles, it contains manual segmentation from several persons.
+Let me remind you how to look at the ground truth for image ``train/22090`` we can use the following code

 ```matlab
 load('BSDS500/data/groundTruth/train/22090.mat')